 The most interesting class I took while abroad was Spanish for Medical Professionals.
-It was a course directed at students with an interest in working in the medical field and it was a very valuable experience!
-I was able to learn a lot about the Spanish medical system, medical terminology, and how the healthcare there differs from the U.S.
+It was a course directed at students with an interest in working in the medical field and it was a very valuable experience.
+I was able to learn a lot about the Spanish medical system, medical terminology, and how the healthcare in Spain differs from the U.S.

 What’s one stand-out experience from your time abroad?

 One of my absolute best experiences in Spain was when I traveled alone.
-One weekend, we were fortunate and had a long weekend as Monday was a national holiday.
-Directly after my last class, I headed to the bus station and took a 3.5 hour bus to Zaragoza, Spain, where I was able to explore the city, see the incredible cathedral and chat with some very interesting backpackers who shared a hostel with me.
+During an extended weekend due to a national holiday, I left directly after my last class and headed to the bus station.
+I took 3.5-hour bus ride to Zaragoza, Spain, where I was able to explore the city, see the incredible cathedral, and chat with some very interesting backpackers who shared a hostel with me.
 The next day, I traveled to Barcelona and was able to see the Sagrada Familia, Park Guell, and the indescribable monastery in Montserrat.

-As an individual from a large family, who has been around people his entire life, I never thought I would be able to travel by myself and navigate two unfamiliar cities.
-It was so refreshing to gain a new type of independence that I had never experienced, and being able to go at my own pace and see all the sites that interested me, without having to consider what someone else wanted to do was a serious bonus!
+As an individual from a large family who has been around people his entire life, I never thought I would be able to travel by myself and navigate two unfamiliar cities.
+It was so refreshing to gain a new type of independence that I had never experienced.
+Going at my own pace and seeing all the sites that interested me without having to consider what someone else wanted to do was a serious bonus!

 Has study abroad impacted professional goals in any way?
 If so, how?